Chapter 18.29

 A. Minimum parking requirements for nonresidential uses may be reduced to 75 percent of the minimum requirement computed according to the provisions of KMC 18.40.030.

-1. 1.0 parking spaces per market-rate dwelling unit, except as follows:
+1. Market-rate dwelling unit, exception as follows:

 a.
 Pioneer Project Incentive.
 For purposes of this section, a pioneer project consists of the first 100 bonus housing units provided in the city under the TOD district overlay regulations.
 The first 100 bonus housing units in a pioneer project(s) may elect to provide parking spaces for market rate bonus units at 0.6 parking spaces per dwelling unit.